Benchmark

 Intent Detection and Classification

 Intent detection determines what the customer is trying to accomplish, even when language is ambiguous or incomplete.
 The goal is reliable routing, not perfect language understanding.
-Effective intent systems typically include:
+Effective intent systems in generative AI customer support typically include:

 • Multiple signals, including message text and session context